Today, I’ll be sharing how we DIYed our Kitchen vent hood for our new kitchen remodel.

 Step 6: Sand, Paint, And Seal

-By taking the time to sand, paint, and seal your vent hood frame, you can ensure that it will last for years.
+By taking the time to properly sand, paint, and seal your vent hood frame, you can ensure that it will endure a multitude of cleanings over the years.

 Can I Cover My Existing Range Hood With Wood?

-Wood hoods are quite popular because they provide a warm, natural look that can complement various kitchen styles.
-If you already have a range hood, feel free to give it a custom look by wrapping it in rustic wood.
+If you want the warm, natural look of a wood vent hood, and enjoy DIY projects, you can wrap an existing range hood in wood paneling.
+If you already have a range hood, feel free to give it a custom look by wrapping it in wood.

-And always finish the wooden frame with a sealant to protect it from grease and moisture.
-Some extra creative effort can transform your ordinary range hood into a beautiful, one-of-a-kind focal point for your kitchen.
+Always finish the wooden frame with a sealant to protect it from grease and moisture though.

 Angela from Angelamariemade wrapped her current metal vent hood with a DIY wooden structure for only $30.
 Totally worth checking out!